Tuplanolla/dez/notes.md

 The purpose of these informal notes is to remind the writer of their own stupidity.
+There are many conventions that need to be followed, because otherwise things break in surprising ways.

 ## Personal Notes by Sampsa Kiiskinen